Improve your writing while exploring the Berkshires.

 On the weekend, it’s time to camp and raft.
 It’s perfect: after a week of great classwork and fun afternoon hikes, we’ll be ready for a change, for more.
 So we’ll organize the camping gear, pack up and head for the hills.
 After camping and hiking, we’ll raft the Deerfield River (which is really, really fun).

 During the second week, we’ll pull it all together.
 Not just the writing (developing a portfolio), and not just the hiking (climbing the tallest mountain in Massachusetts), but the whole experience: learning and fun and friends and everything that makes an Overland summer great.
-We will realize that the strength of the experience is in the relationships—the friendships that make the hard work fun, that keep spirits up on the trail, that enliven every day with laughter and smiles.
+We will realize that the strength of the experience is in the relationships—the friendships that make the hard work fun, that keep spirits up on the trail, that fill every day with laughter and smiles.